rustyxlol/rustyxlol/README.md

 💖 Love working with Python, Terraform and AWS!

+🔍 On the hunt for FOSS contributions!

+### Notable Achievements

+* Contributed to **Dubai RTA Website**
+* Contributed to **The Odin Project**
+* Still using [**Quints**](https://github.com/rustyxlol/Quints).
+One of my produest projects
+* GitHub's Developer Program Member - Looking into **DevOps or Systems**, preferably in **Rust**!
+* Designed a [10 day course](https://github.com/rustyxlol/on-this-day) to learn DevOps tools!
+* Terraformed for 6 hours straight only to realize what I was trying to achieve was impossible, curious to know what it was?
+It was me trying to peer two cross-regional VPCs, with auto load balancing, and auto scaling 😭

+Get in touch with me on Discord @ Rusty#2400 or send me a mail [over here](mailto:shujauddin.m@pm.me) to start Rust/AWS related shenanigans.

 You can read more tidbits about my life and programming on: [My Blog](https://rustyxlol.github.io/)
 ![Metrics](https://github.com/rustyxlol/rustyxlol/blob/main/github-metrics.svg)